whm200410/STM32_motion_control_board/readme.txt

 It uses PWM and DMA to do motion profile calculation at runtime.

 It lacks of comment in the source code.

+lwip is ported as TCP/IP stack, it didn't run any RTOS considering the RAM/ROM usage.